iangilan/tFUSFormer/README.md

 # tFUSFormer: Physics-guided super-resolution Transformer for simulation of transcranial focused ultrasound propagation in brain stimulation

 ## Overview
-This repository contains the implementation of a neural network designed to predict the simulation of transcranial focused ultrasound propagation in brain stimulation. tFUS brain stimulation is a non-invasive medical technique that uses focused sound waves to modulate neuronal activity in specific brain regions, offering potential therapeutic and research applications.
+This repository contains the implementation of neural networks designed to predict the simulation of transcranial focused ultrasound (tFUS) propagation in brain stimulation. tFUS brain stimulation is a non-invasive medical technique that uses focused sound waves to modulate neuronal activity in specific brain regions, offering potential therapeutic and research applications.

 ## Features
-- 3D Encoder-decoder-based convolutional neural network (EDCNN), U-Net, and Attention U-Net architecture for accurate prediction of ablated area and temperature distribution.
+- Fast super-resolution convolutional neural network (FSRCNN), squeeze-and-excitation super-resolution residual network (SE-SRResNet), super-resolution generative adversarial network (SRGAN), and tFUSFormer architecture for accurate prediction of focal region.
-- Custom loss functions that combine MSE, weighted MSE, and weighted Dice loss to enhance prediction accuracy.
+- Custom loss functions that combine MSE, IoU loss, and distance function to enhance prediction accuracy.
-- Data pre-processing and loading modules for efficient handling of RFA simulation data.
+- Data pre-processing and loading modules for efficient handling of the tFUS simulation data.
-- Evaluation metrics to assess model performance, including MSE, RMSE, dice coefficient, and Jaccard index.
+- Evaluation metrics to assess model performance, including IoU score and distance D between maximum pressure points.

 ## Requirements
 - python 3.9